flowa/amadae-hawk-dove-binary-model/README.md

 The simulation is related to the article(s):

-* TODO: Put proper reverence here
+* TODO: Put relevatn references here

 ---